lejouni/setup-coverity-analysis/README.md

         cov_analysis_mode: incremental # Optional, but options are full (default) or incremental
         github_access_token: ${{secrets.ACCESS_TOKEN_GITHUB}} # this is required in incremental mode, used to get changed files via Github API
 ```

 **Example to run build analysis with [lejouni/coverity-build-analysis](https://github.com/lejouni/coverity-build-analysis)**

+Prerequisite is that lejouni/setup-coverity-analysis -action is executed first or Coverity tools are installed into the runner PATH in some other way.

+Lejouni/coverity-build-analysis -action is utilizing those environment variables set by this setup -action.
 ```yaml
     - if: ${{github.event_name == 'pull_request'}}
       name: Build with Maven and Full Analyze with Coverity # This will run the full Coverity Analsysis